phbasler/BSMPT/README.md

 3. For your model to compile you have to open src/models/CMakeLists.txt and add ${header_path}/YourModel.h in the set(header enviroment as well as YourModel.cpp in the set(src enviroment)

 4. In include/BSMPT/models/IncludeAllModels.h you need to add a new entry in the ModelIDs enum above the `stop` entry which is different from the ones already in the enum, e.g. YourModel.
-Additionally, you have to create a new entry in the `const std::unordered_map<std::string,ModelIDs> ModelNames` map in the same file and add a new line with {"YourModelName",YourModel} , the matching will be done automatically.
+Additionally, you have to create a new entry in the `const std::unordered_map<std::string,ModelIDs> ModelNames` map in the same file and add a new line with {"YourModelName",ModelIDs::YourModel} , the matching will be done automatically.
 Then you can call your model with `./binary YourModelName ...` .

 5. In src/models/IncludeAllModels.cpp you have to add `#include <BSMPT/models/YourModel.h>` to the include list.
 Also to actually call your model you have to extend the FChoose function.
 For this you add a new case to the switch statement, which reads

-        case YourModel: return std::make_unique<Class_YourModel>(); break;
+        case ModelIDs::YourModel: return std::make_unique<Class_YourModel>(); break;